 The proportion of women in the computing professions has fallen since the 1980s.
 It is falling now.
 This book asks why, focusing on cases from the beginnings of the field to the present, and finding answers in the public image of computing and the history of professionalisation.
 See in particular Marie Hicks, on the status of computer operators/coders in the British civil service, also available at [mariehicks.net/writing/GenderCodesIllus.pdf].
 See also Tom Misa's concluding chapter; and Caroline Clarke Hayes on the practicalities of solving the problem.

-- Further chapters in Margolis and Fisher 2003, especially Chapter 2 (on school-age computer users.) - Cohoon, J McGrath, and William Aspray, eds, Women and Information Technology: research on underrepresentation.
-Cambridge, Mass.: MIT Press, 2006.
+- Further chapters in Margolis and Fisher 2003, especially Chapter 2 (on school-age computer users). - Hammerman, Robin, and Andrew Russell, eds, Ada's Legacy: cultures of computing from the Victorian to the digital age.
+New York: ACM, 2016.